DLR-RM/BlenderProc/docs/tutorials/key_frames.md

 # How key frames work

 Blender as well as BlenderProc uses key frames to render multiple images in one render call.
-This makes rendering the same scene with e.q. only different camera poses faster, as meshes have to be moved to the graphics card only once.
+This makes rendering the same scene with e.g. only different camera poses faster, as meshes have to be moved to the graphics card only once.

 ## Concept

 When calling `bproc.renderer.render()` blender will go over all keyframes in the interval `[frame_start, frame_end - 1]` and render the scene once for each keyframe.
-Thereby, each key frame can be assigned to different attribute values, e.q. camera or object poses, which will be set set when the respective key frame is rendered.
+Thereby, each key frame can be assigned to different attribute values, e.g. camera or object poses, which will be set set when the respective key frame is rendered.

 ### Camera